Leadership Academy is an interdisciplinary leadership development program for university-based and community-based health system professionals.

 The Kickoff Dinner will be 6 to 8 p.m.
 Sept.
 9, 2018, in Room 302A of the University Conference Center on the campus of Penn State Health Milton S. Hershey Medical Center.

-Any cancellations received any time between Aug.
+Any cancellations received between Aug.
 1 and Sept.
-15, 2018, will be subject to a forfeit of 50 percent of the program fee.
+13, 2019, will be subject to a forfeit of 50 percent of the program fee.

 A block of rooms has been reserved at the Nittany Lion Inn, 200 W. Park Ave., State College, PA 16803.
 Participants will be assigned rooms once accepted into the program.

-Applications for Leadership Academy are due June 1, 2018, for September’s sessions.
+Applications for Leadership Academy are due in June for the fall session.
 Applications received after that date will be considered based on availability.
 Payment is not required at the time of application.
 Admitted applicants will receive an invoice and must pay the fee at that time for their spot to be reserved.

 Penn State College of Medicine is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.